 2. Warm up the lesson

 The scene-setting worked.
 Your students look interested.
 Now what?

-Bring up the energy levels with a quick TEFL warmer.
-We find a short, fun activity that gets students talking in English (and, if you have space, moving about) works best.
+Bring up the energy levels with a quick TEFL warmer!
+We find a short, fun activity that gets students speaking in English, and getting rid of any excess energy with movement, works best.